Last updated on May 16th, 2022 at 12:58 pm

 Being a Florida fish shack, Triad puts on no airs.
 You dine in a screened patio overlooking the water on picnic tables.
 “Doesn’t look like much from the outside” is an over-statement.
 We like the conch fritters and sweet potato fries and the key lime pie gets excellent marks.

 Triad Seafood, 401 School Drive West, Everglades City.
-Closed for summer.
+Closes in summer.

-Read more about stone crabs in Everglades City.
+Read more about stone crabs in Everglades City from Florida Rambler.

 Peace River Seafood, Punta Gorda